 Current Farm Medicine priorities include preventing injuries and fatalities, injury surveillance, community outreach and education, farm microbiome and human immunology, and evaluation research.
 Farm Medicine scientists and staff address these issues with special expertise in injury prevention, public health, bioinformatics, nursing, sociology, anthropology, education and communications.

-Since 1997, the Farm Center has been home to the National Children’s Center for Rural and Agricultural Health and Safety, one of 11 agricultural centers funded by the National Institute for Occupational Safety and Health, Centers for Disease Control and Prevention.
+Since 1997, the National Farm Medicine Center has been home to the National Children’s Center for Rural and Agricultural Health and Safety (NCCRAHS), one of 11 agricultural centers funded by the National Institute for Occupational Safety and Health, Centers for Disease Control and Prevention.
 The National Children’s Center strives to enhance public-private partnerships in order to improve childhood agricultural injury prevention.
-Nationwide, the rate of non-fatal injuries to children in agriculture has dropped by 60 percent since the National Children’s Center was established.

-The Farm Center also houses the editorial offices of the Journal of Agromedicine: practice, policy and research.
-The Journal is the world’s No. 1 source of peer-reviewed agricultural safety and health literature.
+Farm Medicine also houses the editorial offices of the Journal of Agromedicine.
+The journal is the world’s No. 1 source of peer-reviewed agricultural safety and health information.

-The Farm Center leverages all these assets to help secure the success of every kind of farm.
+Farm Medicine leverages all these assets to help secure the success of every kind of farm.

 “With the ultimate goal of improving human health, wellbeing and safety of rural and agricultural communities, the National Farm Medicine Center acts as a national resource by conducting high quality research, developing and delivering health and safety information, exploring innovative intervention models, and leading initiatives and networks.”